AndrewEllis93/Print-Tuning-Guide/README.md

 - Your thermistors are the correct types in your config.
     - **(!)
 If you use NTC100K B3950 thermistors, please see [this](https://discord.com/channels/460117602945990666/461133450636951552/896057891264561152).**
 - **(!)
 Everything is tight.**
-    - Seriously, go back again and re-tighten *every single screw* you can find, *especially* grub screws and everything in the toolhead.
+    - Seriously, go back again and re-tighten *every single screw* you can possibly find, *especially* grub screws and everything in the toolhead.
     - I do this once every once in a while, and I often find something that has shaken loose and is causing me issues that are extremely difficult to troubleshoot.
 ## A Note About Line Width
 Any line widths are expressed as a **percentage of nozzle diameter.** \